 Clarke has written four books about adaptive training and the hard-easy system.
 His most recent books Running by Feeling and 5K and 10K Training describe a system for injury-free training and improved racing performance.

-Clarke continues living on a hill within a mile of his boyhood home.
+Clarke continues fitness training in his mid-70s.
+He lives on a hill within a mile of his boyhood home.